 10. A React+Redux WordPress theme

-Some of these themes are small projects in development and others were just an experiment.
-But they all are a great way to learn about how React can be used with the REST API to create better and faster experiences with WordPress.
+Some of these themes are small projects in development, but they all are a great way to learn about how React can be used with the REST API to create better and faster experiences with WordPress.

 As mentioned above, it opens a world of possibilities including storing and pre-fetching content, animations within themes, and the ability to create offline experiences using Service Workers.
 These advances are receiving a lot of of attention from developers who are improving their performance and expanding their functionality.